 Today, the countries participate in inter-American institutions and are committed to the promotion of democracy, human rights, inclusive economic development, and combatting transnational organized crime.
 US President Joe Biden signed the US-Ecuador Partnership Act of 2022, which includes measures to strengthen democratic governance in Ecuador, bilateral security cooperation, and economic ties.
 Additionally, the US Agency for International Development launched a 3-year citizen security program in 2023 with an initial planned investment of up to \$17.7 million to counter the rising crime and violence in Ecuador.
-The countries also work together to address challenges like health security by strengthening Ecuador's emergency preparedness and health systems to prepare for natural disasters (see shrimp, and bananas (see Economics and Resources).
+The countries also work together to address challenges like health security by strengthening Ecuador's emergency preparedness and health systems to prepare for natural disasters (see p.
+5-6 of Sustenance and and bananas (see p.
+5-6 of Economics and Resources).
 The Biden Administration welcomed Ecuador's participation in the Americas Partnership for Economic Prosperity initiative, an effort to foster regional competitiveness and inclusive growth.

-Sustenance and Health).
+Health).

 The US and Ecuador have strong economic ties.
-The US is Ecuador's top trading partner and receives various imports like crude and refined oil,
+The US is Ecuador's top trading partner and receives various imports like crude and refined oil, shrimp,